-We evaluate the effectiveness of our proposed Deep Frequency Filtering (DFF) for Domain Generalization (DG) on \textbf{Task-1}: close-set classification and \textbf{Task-2}: open-set retrieval, \ieno, person re-identification (ReID).
-The experimental configurations and results are detailed in this section.
+We evaluate the effectiveness of our proposed Deep Frequency Filtering (DFF) for Domain Generalization (DG) on \textbf{Task-1}: the close-set classification task and \textbf{Task-2}: the open-set retrieval task, \ieno, person re-identification (ReID).